Clinical Lab Worker Shortage: Addressing the Gap

 Many of these organizations certify clinical laboratory professionals, while others are professional associations for those working in this field.
 Here are the top resources for clinical lab workers:

-- American Association for Clinical Chemistry (AACC)- Better health through laboratory medicine is the goal of the AACC.
+- The Association for Diagnostics & Laboratory Medicine (ADLM)- Better health through laboratory medicine is the goal of the ADLM.
 They offer advocacy, education, and collaboration for laboratory professionals.

 - American Association of Pathologists’ Assistants (AAPA)- Pathologists’ assistants work alongside pathologists in morgues, medical examiners’ offices, and other clinics.
 In addition to providing high-quality continuing education to maintain certification, the AAPA actively advocates for the profession and offers strong networking opportunities.

 - American Medical Technologists (AMT)- As the primary sponsor for Medical Laboratory Professionals Week, the AMT is a hub for clinical laboratory scientists.
-With over 100,000 members, they offer numerous certifications and are actively engaged in advocacy.
+With over 80,000 AMT-certified members, they offer numerous certifications and are actively engaged in advocacy.

 - American Society of Cytopathology (ASC)- Physicians, cytotechnologists, and scientists who use cytotechnology to diagnose pathology should consider joining the ASC.
 They have over 3,000 members all across the US who all examine cells from various parts of the body to determine the nature and cause of diseases.